-Trout, otter and river pearl mussel in sight
+Trout, otter and freshwater pearl mussel in sight

-River Lyckebyån is a watercourse in southeastern Sweden, about 100 kilometers long, with a catchment area of 811 km².
+River Lyckebyån is situated in southeastern Sweden, about 100 kilometers long, with a catchment area of 811 km².
 The river, which flows through Kalmar and Blekinge counties before entering the Baltic Sea at Lyckeby, is an important source of drinking water for Karlskrona and Emmaboda municipalities.

 River Lyckebyån is particularly important for the reproduction of sea trout in the lower parts.
-In addition to trout, there are species such as ide, brook lamprey, whitefish, perch, pike, minnow and river pearl mussel.
-However, the stock of river pearl mussel is weak and no regeneration is taking place.
-Otters and hairstreaks also occur along the river.
+In addition to trout, there are species such as ide, brook lamprey, whitefish, perch, pike, eurasian minnow and freshwater pearl mussel.
+However, the stock of freshwater pearl mussel is weak and no regeneration is currently taking place.
+Otters and hairlike claw moss also occur along the river.

 Several restoration projects underway

-The Lyckebyån valley Natura 2000 site contains floodplain deciduous forest and species such as the river pearl mussel and otter.
+The Lyckebyån valley Natura 2000 site contains floodplain deciduous forest and species such as the freshwater pearl mussel and otter.

-Improve Aquatic LIFE is being implemented with a particular focus on water retention, biodiversity and connectivity.
+Improve Aquatic LIFE is implementing restoration actions with a particular focus on water holding capacity, biodiversity and connectivity.
 A key element is the restoration of wetlands south of the Värma Lake outlet Natura 2000 site.
-This will improve the natural purification of the watercourse and strengthen ecosystem functions.
+This will improve the natural hydrology of the rivere and strengthen ecosystem functions.

-The project also includes habitat management and restoration of riparian zones to benefit species such as the pearl mussel and its host fish, the brown trout.
+The project also includes habitat restoration and restoration of riparian zones to benefit species such as the freshwater pearl mussel and its host fish, the brown trout.
 By restoring important habitats and improving water quality, the conditions for sustainable populations of these species will increase.
-These efforts complement the work already underway to improve connectivity and restore stretches of river.
+These efforts complement the work already underway to improve connectivity and restore stretches of the river.

-The conservation status of the pearl mussel in River Lyckebyån is critical, and there is no documented regeneration, which threatens the survival of the species.
-Therefore, specific measures are also planned to strengthen the population through infestation of young mussels.
-Without such efforts, the population risks disappearing completely.
+The conservation status of the freshwater pearl mussel in River Lyckebyån is critical, and there is no documented regeneration, which threatens the survival of the species.
+Therefore, specific measures are also planned to strengthen the population by infesting mussel larvae on their host fish so that they develop into small mussels.
+Without such efforts, the population may disappear completely.

-The measures within Improve Aquatic LIFE and the work of the municipalities and other organizations complement each other and provide synergy effects that together contribute to achieving the conservation objectives in Lyckebyån’s Natura 2000 areas, favorable conservation status for designated species and habitats and the environmental quality standard good ecological status.
+The restoration measures within Improve Aquatic LIFE and the work of the municipalities and other organizations complement each other and provide synergy effects that together contribute to achieving the conservation objectives in Lyckebyån’s Natura 2000 areas, favorable conservation status for designated species and habitats and the environmental quality standard good ecological status according to the EU Water Framework Directive.

 Restoration of xxx